 Faced with unacceptable downtime and costs, plant officials contacted their Eaton distributor to determine if a self-cleaning filtration solution could effectively filter contaminants out and prevent their new chillers from clogging and interrupting the process.
 What they asked for was a solution that continuously cleaned itself so they did not have to constantly monitor the process and shut it down for manual cleaning.

 Eaton Regional Sales Manager Jim Lago reviewed the operation and the customer’s needs and goals before recommending a pair of mechanical self-cleaning MCS-500 filters.
 These filters have a small footprint that allowed them to be installed in a tight space on the second floor of the plant.
 Lago also recommended a higher 30-micron level of filtration instead of the 60-micron filters that were currently installed.

 The recommended filters are designed to handle fresh water from treated sources and are specifically designed to meet water filtration challenges in industrial manufacturing applications.
 They feature a magnetically coupled actuation system that eliminates the need for dynamic seals, provides easy maintenance access, reduces potential leaks and eliminates many moving parts to extend the filter’s service life.

 The customer’s new filters were installed upstream of the chillers to filter 100 percent of the water flowing through them, which means contaminants are filtered out of the water source before they come into the process.
-To date, the filters have eliminated the need for regular weekly cleaning, its associated cost and downtime and the unscheduled downtime for
+To date, the filters have eliminated the need for regular weekly cleaning, its associated cost and downtime and the unscheduled downtime for emergency cleaning.

 Now, biological buffer production is flowing without interruption, and the customer is convinced that moving beyond the basics of process coolant filtration to choose the right technology solution pays big dividends in the long run.